Check out our acrylic sheet tank thinnness calculator

 While waxed resin already has the air dry wax added, note that you can use waxed resin for all layers if you are doing only a couple of layers and the layup is completed within 24 hours of the first application.
 This is because the wax remains soft and will re-liquefy and permeate through the top layer along with the wax in the wet layer.
 If you don't complete your lay up within the 24 hour period you will need to sand between coats and wipe with alcohol.

-PRO-FIL (Cabosil):A light weight, low density fumed silica powder additive for use in all types of resins and gelcoats.
-When used to thicken polyester or vinylester, creates an excellent medium sanding, non-slumping compound.
+ANTI-SAG (Cabosil):A light weight, low density fumed silica powder additive for use in all types of resins and gelcoats.
+When used to thicken Polyester or Vinyl Ester, creates an excellent medium sanding, non-slumping compound.
+This filler is compatible with epoxy, polyester, and vinyl ester resin systems.
+Add filler after adding catalyst to resin.
+Mix ratio is 1:2 (filler to resin by volume) for general use, 1:3 (filler to resin by volume) to reduce runs/sagging.

-GLASS BUBBLES (Micro-balloons): A hollow silicone dioxide powder.
+PRO-FIL (Micro-balloons): A hollow silicone dioxide powder.
 It is a non-absorbent additive used to extend all types of resins and gelcoats.
 It can be used in resins alone, however, its main use is to be used in conjunction with other fillers to create easy to sand compounds.
+Start with a Mix ratio of 3:1 (filler to resin by volume) and adjust to your specific use,

 INTERFIBER: Interfiber is a treated cellulose fiber and its the replacement filler for asbestos.
 It is an economical additive for all types of resins and gelcoats to create a very strong hard to sand, gap filling, bedding and/or filleting compound.